-a.
-Responding Party Rejects the Findings or Sanctions
+3. Responding Party Rejects the Findings or Sanctions

 Where the responding party rejects the findings and resolution in a case heard by a Resident Director, a request to review the case may be convened with the Director of Student Conduct or designee.
 If the Director of Student Conduct or designee finds a violation, they will determine sanctions and render a decision and timely notify the parties in writing, if permitted by law.
-This decision becomes final.
+The Director of Student Conduct or designee decision becomes the final decision.